 110th anniversary commemoration of Boer War skirted 'sensitive' details

-Pedestrian make their way across Parliament Hill in Ottawa, Thursday, Oct.
+A pedestrian walks by Parliament Hill in Ottawa, Thursday, Oct.
 31, 2013.
 (Sean Kilpatrick / THE CANADIAN PRESS)

 Bruce Cheadle, The Canadian Press